 As you can see, the major difference is that business class seats are being traded for economy class seats.
 The leisure configured A350 features 28 fewer business class seats, but features 100 more economy class seats.

 So while the standard configuration flies to destinations like New York and Los Angeles, you can expect the leisure configuration to fly to destinations like Orlando and the Caribbean.
+The first such A350 has just entered service between London (LHR) and Orlando (MCO), operating the VS135 & VS136 frequencies.

 To be clear, this new configuration has nothing to do with coronavirus, and potentially reduced business demand.
 Rather these two different configurations had been planned all along, as Virgin Atlantic had similarly split up its 747 fleet (which has now been retired) — some 747s featured 44 business class seats, while others had just 14 seats.